likhonsex/Ship/README.md

 Ship works with you and for you to bring big ideas to life and push technology forward.

+Complete complex tasks quickly by using agent mode to analyze your code, propose edits, run tests, and validate results.

 ---

 ## Accelerate from idea to first commit